-In order to clarify the safety activities of roofing companies in Houston Texas the following is set forth as a basic program to clearly establish its existence.
+In order to clarify the safety activities of Anchor Roofing, Inc. of Houston, Texas, the following is set forth as a basic program to clearly establish its existence.

 We wish it to be known that this program will become a basic part of our management policy and will govern our judgment on matters of operation equally inclusive with consideration of quality, quantity, personnel relations and other phases of our management.

 Anchor Roofing, Inc. holds in high regard the safety, welfare, and health of its employees and contractors.
 We believe that â€œproduction is not so urgent that we cannot take time to do our work safelyâ€.
 In recognition of this and in the interests of modern management practices, we will constantly work toward the maintenance of safety and healthful working conditions, the consistent adherence to proper operating practices and procedures to prevent injury and illness, and conscientious observance of all Federal, State and Company safety regulations.

 The objectives of this policy are as follows:

 - To provide safe and healthful working conditions to the maximum extent possible.

 - To develop in personnel a recognition that: